pwsdc/pwsdc.github.io/content/posts/2024-10-22-ninth-fall-meeting.md

 - Terminal/CLI tool familiarity
 - Differences between distributions and desktop environments

-Several of those involved in the club use Linux on a daily basis and will be providing their thoughts and experiences with it, so don't be afraid to ask any questions!
+Several people in the club use Linux on a daily basis, and will provide their thoughts and experiences with it.
+Don't be afraid to ask any questions!

 The meeting will take place the same day and time as usual (Tuesday, 5-6p).